 Laura Rogers collaborates with the Prison Public Memory Project on community activities interpreting primary source material on the Training School for Girls from the period 1920-1935.
 She is Assistant Professor of Rhetoric and Composition and the Director of the Writing Center at the Albany College of Pharmacy and Health Sciences.
 Laura has a long history of teaching writing inside correctional facilities and her current research focuses on the history of prison writing groups and archival material from the Hudson Training School.

-Liesl Schnabel was a summer researcher for the Public Memory Project.
-Liesl is double-majoring in Gender, Women's, and Sexuality Studies and Psychology at Grinnell College and is interested in women's rights and human rights.
-During the summer of 2014, Liesl conducted research for the Project on the psychological treatment practices at the New York State Training School for Girls between 1904-1925.
+Liesl Schnabel is a former summer research intern for the Prison Public Memory Project.
+She graduated from Grinnell College with a double major in Gender, Women's and Sexuality Studies and Psychology, and her primary areas of interest include women's history and human rights issues.
+Liesl is collaborating with the Prison Public Memory Project on a research project investigating the psychological treatment practices at the New York State Training School for Girls between 1904-1925.

 Geoff Ward collaborates with the Prison Public Memory Project on scholarship about the history of race and juvenile prisons.
 He also writes stories for the Prison Public Memory Project website.
 Geoff is Associate Professor of Criminology, Law & Society at the University of California, Irvine.
 He is the author of an award-winning book, The Black Child Savers: Racial Democracy and Juvenile Justice, published by University of Chicago Press.